AlanZhangUCSC/lab_notebook/panmama/pseudo_chaining-vs-sequence_similarity/README.md

 ![pseudo-chaining score vs sequence similarity](./pseudo_chaining_vs_seq_similarity.png)

 \
-Looks not very good....
+Does not look very good....
 This is probably not a good comparison.
 We care more about if pseudo-chaining score is good at **discerning between haplotypes**.
 Need to find a better way to illustrate this.